 Shared documents are stored in iCloud, and to access them you must sign in to iCloud with your Apple ID.

 If you’ve ever purchased something from the iTunes Store, App Store, Apple TV app, or Book Store, you have an Apple ID.

-If you don’t remember your Apple ID, or you don’t have one, click one of the links below the iCloud sign-in fields to either create an Apple ID or retrieve your Apple ID or password.
+If you don’t remember your Apple ID, or you know you don’t have one, tap one of the links below the iCloud sign-in fields to either create an Apple ID or retrieve your Apple ID or password.

 Do one of the following to sign in to iCloud:

 On a Mac: Choose Apple menu > System Preferences, then click iCloud.

 On iPhone or iPad: On the Home screen, tap Settings, then tap iCloud.

 On a Windows computer: In Windows 7 or later, click the iCloud app or tile on the Start screen, or choose iCloud from the Start menu.